nachocaru/xaprb.com/content/blog/2008-05-25-screenshots-of-improved-mysql-cacti-templates.md

 title: Screenshots of improved MySQL Cacti templates
 date: "2008-05-25"
 permalink: /2008/05/25/screenshots-of-improved-mysql-cacti-templates/
-description:
-  - Examples of the graphs produced by the improved MySQL templates for Cacti.
-categories:
-  - SQL
-  - Sys Admin
-tags:
-  - Cacti
-  - Cacti templates
-  - graphing
-  - monitoring
-  - MySQL
 ---
 <p>I finally have some images to show you what my <a href="http://code.google.com/p/mysql-cacti-templates/">improved Cacti templates</a> look like.</p>